-New Jersey's Harassment law is set forth at N.J.S.A.
+New Jersey’s Harassment law is set forth under N.J.S.A.
 2C:33-4.
 In this regard, a person is guilty of a petty disorderly persons offense of harassment if he:

 a.
 Makes, or causes to be made, a communication or communications anonymously or at extremely inconvenient hours, or in offensively coarse language, or any other manner likely to cause annoyance or alarm;

 b.
 Subjects another to striking, kicking, shoving, or other offensive touching, or threatens to do so; or